Organizational Psychology (MSc and PGDip)

 Gain a prestigious Master's degree in Organizational Psychology by distance learning

 This distance learning course in Organizational Psychology focuses on the social and psychological processes operating in organizations.
 Drawing on current and classic theory and research, the course enables you to understand organizations and develop ways of improving them.

-Redeveloped for 2014, the course features a range of new modules including 'Understanding organizations and change', 'Employee relations and motivation', and 'Leadership and performance management'.
+Redeveloped in 2014, the course features a range of new modules including 'Understanding organizations and change', 'Employee relations and motivation', and 'Leadership and performance management'.
 Your study experience is enriched through online seminars and discussions and a personal tutor.